billvaglienti/ProtoGen/README.md

 - `struct` : This attribute replaces the inMemoryType attribute and references a previously defined structure.

 - `enum` : This attribute replaces the inMemoryType and references an enumeration.
 This can be a type name that is defined in an Enum tag above, or is defined by an included file.
+If the encodedType is not provided then the encoded size of the enumeration is determined automatically by ProtoGen.
+If encodedType is provided then the size information provided is used to determine the amount of encoded space the enumeration uses.
+This includes the ability to specify the enumeration encoded as a bitfield.

 - `encodedType` : The type information for the encoded data.
 If this attribute is not provided then the encoded type is the same as the in-memory type.
 The encoded type cannot use more bits than the in-memory type.
 If the in-memory type is a bitfield then the encoded type is forced to be a bitfield of the same size.
 If either the encoded or in-memory type is a string then both types are interpreted as string (or fixed string).
 If the in-memory type is a `struct` then the encoded type is ignored.
 Options for the encoded type are:
     - `unsignedX` or `uintX_t`: is a unsigned integer with X bits, where X can be 8, 16, 24, 32, 40, 48, 56, or 64.